September 9, 2024

 MORE: EGOT winners: Stars who have an Emmy, a Grammy, an Oscar and a TonyT

-The term was first coined in late 1984 by actor Philip Michael Thomas, who expressed his desire to achieve the accolade after rising to fame from his role on "Miami Vice," though he has yet to bag the title.
+The term was first coined in late 1984 by actor Philip Michael Thomas, who expressed his desire to achieve the accolade after rising to fame from his role in "Miami Vice," though he has yet to bag the title.

-Stars like Lin-Manuel Miranda, Hugh Jackman and Cynthia Nixon are also among those on the cusp of joining the EGOT club, with three out of four trophies so far.
+Stars like Lin-Manuel Miranda, Hugh Jackman, and Cynthia Nixon are also among those on the cusp of joining the EGOT club, with three out of four trophies so far.

 Scroll down to see the full list of EGOT winners and those on the brink of achieving the momentous title.